Edgarkimbugwe/CLMP-Detector/README.md

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

 ### Business Requirement 1: Data Visualization
-- As a client, I want to visualize the model's classification performance through confusion matrices, so I can easily see how well the model distinguishes between healthy and infected leaves.
+- As a client, I want to navigate easily through an interactive dashboard so that I can access various data visualizations and understand the data.
+- As a client, I want to view side-by-side visual graphs of average images, differences, and variabilities between healthy and infected leaves, so that I can easily identify distinguishing features.
-- As a client, I want to access detailed classification reports, including precision, recall, and F1 scores, to evaluate the model's effectiveness in detecting powdery mildew.
+- As a client, I want to explore an image montage of healthy and infected leaves, so that I can visually differentiate between the two classes.
-- As a client, I want to compare the model's predictions against actual labels through ROC curves, which will help me understand the trade-offs between true positive rates and false positive rates.
+- I want the dashboard to display a confusion matrix, so I can easily see how well the model is performing in distinguishing between healthy and infected leaves.

 ### Business Requirement 2: Classification
 - As a client, I want to track the model's accuracy and loss over epochs through dynamic plots, so I can monitor its training progress and ensure it meets the target accuracy of 97% or higher.